philote/masks-newgeneration-unofficial/CONTRIBUTING.md

     - npm run pullJSONtoLDB will create the packs depending of the content of src/packs directory

 # To update the packs
+Make sure Foundry is not running first.
--  Unpack data : npm run pushLDBtoJSON will create the src/packs files and export all actors/items in json files
+-  LDB to JSON for syncing to git : npm run pushLDBtoJSON will create the src/packs files and export all actors/items in json files
--  Pack data : npm run pullJSONtoLDB will create the LevelDB folders from the JSON files in the src/packs folder
+-  JSON to LDB for testing locally : npm run pullJSONtoLDB will create the LevelDB folders from the JSON files in the src/packs folder